sytabaresa/kingly/README.md

   - by way of a starting control state defined at configuration time
   - by way of a initial transition at configuration time
 - ~~the init event has the initial extended state as event data~~
-- the initial event can only be sent internally (external initial events will be ignored, and the machine will return `NO_OUTPUT`)
-- the state machine starts in the reserved initial state
-- there are no incoming transitions to the reserved initial state
 - ~~The machine cannot stay blocked in the initial control state.
 This means that at least one transition must be configured and be executed between the initial control state and another state .
 This is turn means :~~